ErnestCYW/ShutterSwipe/README.md

 ### Profile Creation & Chat
 1) Users are able to create profiles to show off their traits.
 They can also alter their preferred tags from here.
-2) Should two users share common traits (Preferred Tags / Location / Etc..), are “open to meeting” and have liked each other's photos.
-Our application will notify these two accounts and open a chat room for them to connect.
+2) Should two users share common traits (Preferred Tags / Location / Etc..), our application will notify these two accounts and open a chat room for them to connect.
+3) Our application will also notify users to join global chats based on their traits (eg. Food, Singapore, Food + Singapore, etc...)

 ## Project Timeline